Let’s swing into 2019.

 “Sometimes, I feel that my life is a series of trapeze swings.
 I’m either hanging on to a trapeze bar swinging along or, for a few moments, I’m hurdling across space between the trapeze bars.

 Mostly, I spend my time hanging on for dear life to the trapeze bar of the moment.
 It carries me along a certain steady rate of swing and I have the feeling that I’m in control.
-I know most of the right questions, and even some of the right answers.
+I know most of the right questions, and even some of the right answers, visit boudoir photography near my location.
 But once in a while, as I’m merrily, or not so merrily, swinging along, I look ahead of me into the distance, and what do I see?

 I see another trapeze bar looking at me.
 It’s empty.
 And I know, in that place in me that knows, that this new bar has my name on it.
 It is my next step, my growth, my aliveness coming to get me.
 In my heart of hearts, I know that for me to grow, I must release my grip on the present well-known bar to move to the new one.